yezz123/authx/README.md

 ## License 📝

-This project is licensed under the terms of the Apache-2.0 License.
+This project is licensed under the terms of the MIT License.